nikkijuk/camunda-playground/camunda-spring-boot-kotlin-maven/README.md

 - Changed admin user to demo/demo in resources/application.yaml
 - WebappExampleProcessApplication.java converted to Application.tk
+- LoanController added to support get request to /requestLoan
+- LoanRequest added to serialize result of process initialization (returns id)
 - pom.xml modified heavily - not certain if all changes are relevant
 - important: repackage didn't find main class - result: app can't be started with java -jar